ieris19/ierislib/GIT.md

 # Version Control Strategy

-A well-structured repository, needs a good structure to be followed.
+A well-structured repository needs a good structure to be followed.
 While this project did not necessarily have that from the beginning, adding one later on is always better than nothing.
 That is the reason of this document, and it should help clear any doubts about the desired conventions to be followed by this project.